RexusWolf/IS/README.md

 ![Separator](./Media/separator.png)
 ## Practice 2 - Requirements Analysis

 In our second practice, we had to create a software that manages a student database.
-This software will be used by the teacher to manage the student teams in the practice classes.
+This software would be used by the teacher to manage the student's teams in the practice classes.

 * [Requirements](https://github.com/RexusWolf/IS/blob/master/Requirements/requirements.md)
 * [Study Cases](https://github.com/RexusWolf/IS/tree/master/Requirements/casestudies)